Email coach

 Liza Kelly

-Liza Kelly is in her 17th season as the head coach of the University of Denver women's lacrosse program in 2023 after leading the Pioneers to an 18-3 overall record and the Big East tournament and regular-season championships last year.
+Liza Kelly is in her 19th season as the head coach of the University of Denver women's lacrosse program in 2025 after leading the Pioneers to their sixth consecutive NCAA tournament appearance and fourth-straight Big East Tournament title.

-Kelly's squad won its third-straight regular-season title in 2022 and claimed consecutive conference tournament championships for the first time in school history after DU won its first Big East Tournament Championship in 2021.
-The Pioneers sported a 7-1 record on the road and began the season on a six-game winning streak, the longest stretch to begin a campaign in program history.
+Kelly's squad went 18-3 overall and in 2022, which saw the team go undefeated the Big East regular season (5-0) and claim consecutive tournament championships for the first time in school history after also winning the trophy in 2021.
+Pioneers sported a 7-1 record on the road and began the season on a six-game winning streak, the longest stretch to begin a campaign in program history.
 Denver reached the second round of the NCAA Tournament for the fourth-straight season after defeating Vermont 16-3 in Round 1.

 Denver claimed its first Big East Tournament Championship in 2021 after going 16-2 during the regular season and going 10-0 in conference play.
 The Pioneers, who won 16 straight games, returned to the NCAA Tournament that season after no postseason was held in 2020 due to the COVID-19 Pandemic and defeated Stanford in the first round.